rorygleeson/adafruit-feather-32u4-lora-raw-apb/README.md

 Connect Pins (labled on both front and back) 6 and IO1 (IO1 is at the very corner of the chip, oppisite end to the usb and battery ports.
 6 is the oppiste side, 4 positions up from bottom).

-2) Then follow instructions here https://www.thethingsnetwork.org/labs/story/creating-a-ttn-node
+2) Then follow instructions here .. skip to "Getting things started on ‘The Things Network" https://www.thethingsnetwork.org/labs/story/creating-a-ttn-node

+Libraries installed above
+IBM Arduino-LMIC library, nicely modified for Arduino IDE by Matthijs Kooijman  https://github.com/matthijskooijman/arduino-lmic
+From RocketScream A lightweight low power library for Arduino. https://github.com/rocketscream/Low-Power

-2) After the new libraries are installed, there should be example programs for the LMIC-Arduino, find the one called ttn-abp (file->examples->LMIC-Arduino->ttn-abp.
+2) After the new libraries are installed, there should be example programs for the LMIC-Arduino in the Arduino IDE, find the one called ttn-abp (file->examples->LMIC-Arduino->ttn-abp.
 Make a new project with a copy of ttn-abp

 3) Modify this file, change pin mappings to..